Electromagnetic Induction

 1. How are an electric motor and electric generator similar?
 How are they different?

-2. How are a speaker and microphone similar?
+2. How are a dynamic loudspeaker and dynamic microphone similar?
 How are they different?

 6. Why is wearing headphones outside during a thunderstorm a bad idea?
 Note: The answer is not that the headphones "attract" lightning.